renovate-bot/gemini-cli-extensions-_-bigquery-data-analytics/README.md

-# Gemini CLI Extension - BigQuery
+# Gemini CLI Extension - BigQuery Data Analytics

 Developers can effortlessly connect, interact, and generate data insights with [BigQuery](https://cloud.google.com/bigquery/docs) datasets and data using natural language commands.

 Learn more about [Gemini CLI Extensions](https://github.com/google-gemini/gemini-cli/blob/main/docs/extension.md).

-## Why Use the BigQuery Extension?
+## Why Use the BigQuery Data Analytics Extension?

 *   **Natural Language Management:** Stop wrestling with complex commands.
 Explore schemas and query data by describing what you want in plain English.
 *   **Seamless Workflow:** Stay in your CLI.
 No need to constantly switch contexts to the GCP console for common database tasks.